Parvesh Verma

-Parvesh Sahib Singh Verma (/hi/) (born 7 November 1977) is an Indian politician and a cabinet minister of Delhi since 20 February 2025 and is a member of the Delhi Legislative Assembly from the New Delhi Assembly constituency.
-He was Member of parliament (MP) in Lok Sabha representing West Delhi.
-He served two terms as an MP for a period of 10 years from 2014 to 2024.
-In 2014, he was first elected to the 16th Lok Sabha and re-elected in 2019 for the 17th Lok Sabha with the highest-ever margin of victory in the history of Delhi, a margin of 578,486 votes.
-He won the 2025 assembly election from New Delhi against Arvind Kejriwal, former Chief Minister of Delhi.
+Parvesh Sahib Singh Verma (/hi/) (born 7 November 1977) is an Indian politician currently serving as a Cabinet Minister in the Government of National Capital Territory of Delhi.
+He is also the elected member of the Delhi Legislative Assembly from the New Delhi Assembly constituency, having defeated Aam Aadmi Party's convenor and former Chief Minister Arvind Kejriwal in the 2025 election.

+Before entering the Delhi Assembly, Verma served two consecutive terms as a Member of Parliament in the Lok Sabha, representing the West Delhi seat from 2014 to 2024.
+He won the 2014 general election with the highest victory margin among all Delhi candidates, and in 2019 secured the sixth-highest margin in the entire country—also the largest in Delhi's electoral history.

+Verma's political journey began in 2013 when he contested and won the Mehrauli Assembly seat, defeating then–Delhi Assembly Speaker and former Cabinet Minister Yoganand Shastri.
+He is the son of former Delhi Chief Minister Sahib Singh Verma.

 Early life and education

-Parvesh Verma was born to Sahib Singh Verma, a former Chief Minister of Delhi, and Sahib Kaur on 7 November 1977 in a Hindu Jat family.
-Verma has one brother and three sisters.
+Parvesh Verma was born to Sahib Singh Verma, a former Chief Minister of Delhi, and Sahib Kaur on 7 November 1977 in a Hindu Jat family in Delhi.
+Hailing from the native village of Mundka in Delhi, he has three sisters and a younger brother.

-Verma studied at Delhi Public School, R. K. Puram and Kirori Mal College.
-He received his Master of Business Administration from the Fore School of Management.
-His uncle Azad Singh Verma was the mayor of North Delhi Municipal Corporation and contested Mundka Vidhan Sabha Constituency on the BJP ticket in the 2013 assembly election.
+Verma completed his schooling at a government school and later at Delhi Public School, R. K. Puram.
+Coming from a nationalist and RSS-influenced family background, he undertook his “Balyakal Swayamsewak” ITC training in 1991 at Hari Nagar School in Delhi.
+He graduated from Kirori Mal College, University of Delhi, and went on to earn his Master of Business Administration degree from the Fore School of Management.

+His uncle, Azad Singh Verma, served as the mayor of the North Delhi Municipal Corporation and contested the Mundka Assembly constituency as a BJP candidate in the 2013 Delhi Legislative Assembly elections.

 Political career

-Early political involvements

-Verma was interested in contesting the West Delhi Lok Sabha Constituency in the 2009 general election but was denied a ticket by the party despite receiving assurances from party leaders that he would be considered.
-Instead, Jagdish Mukhi, the then-Member of the Legislative Assembly from Janakpuri contested West Delhi.
-Amahapanchayat held on 22 March 2009 in Dwarka condemned the decision of the BJP to deny Parvesh the ticket".
+Verma expressed his interest in contesting the West Delhi Lok Sabha Constituency in the 2009 general election, reflecting his growing popularity and grassroots support.
+During the same period, senior party leader Jagdish Mukhi, the then-Member of the Legislative Assembly from Janakpuri, successfully represented the party for West Delhi.
+A mahapanchayat held on 22 March 2009 in Dwarka highlighted the widespread admiration and support for Verma’s leadership, showcasing strong encouragement from community members and local organisations.

 Personal life

-Verma is married to Swati Verma, the daughter of former Union Minister and BJP leader from Madhya Pradesh, Vikram Verma.
+Verma is married to Swati Verma, the daughter of former Union Minister and senior BJP leader from Madhya Pradesh, Vikram Verma.
 They have three children: two daughters and a son.
-He runs the NGO Rashtriya Swabhiman.
+He also runs the NGO Rashtriya Swabhiman.
+Additionally, Swati Verma’s mother, Neena Vikram Verma, is a multiple-term legislator and the sitting MLA from Dhar, Madhya Pradesh, a fact notable for the family's long-standing political lineage.